shyams10/hello-world/README.md

 trainee repository

-This is edit being dones to understand the reporsitory, branch, file edit & commit functions of github projects.
+This is edit being done to understand the reporsitory, branch, file edit & commit functions of github projects.